More fun with veth, network namespaces, VLANs – II – two L2-segments attached to a common network namespace

 An exciting area of unusual scenarios opens up when so called L2-segments do not coincide with logical IP sub-nets.

-Now, multiple different and originally separated virtual L2-segments with IPs of the same IP net may be coupled by routing devices, routing namespaces or (VLAN-aware) bridges/switches.
-What happens with ARP requests and answers in such situations?
+Multiple different and originally separated virtual L2-segments with IPs of the same IP-subnet may be coupled by routing namespaces or (VLAN-aware) bridges/switches.
+On one side we may e.g. have a namespace with two attached standard L2-segments where untagged packets flow.
+What happens with ARP requests and replies in such a namespace?

-On the other hand side NICs attached to one and the same L2-segment may belong to different IP sub-nets.
-Which on first sight appears to be a stupid mis-configuration; but it may occur.
+On the other side NICs attached to one and the same L2-segment may belong to different IP sub-nets.
+Which on first sight appears to be a stupid mis-configuration; but such configurations may occur for a variety of reasons.
 What about ARP then?

 What about VLANs across segments belonging to different logical IP sub-nets?
 Do such configurations make sense at all?